jasminex21/lyriguessr/aws_guide.md

     ix. `nohup python3 -m streamlit run <app_name.py>` to enable permanent running

-5. Deploy to custom domain
+5. Create a new target group

     i.
-I already have a hosted zone in Route 53 (lyriguessr.xyz)
+Go to EC2 > Target Groups > Create target group

     ii.
-Click "Create record"
+Simply add the name of the target group (keep it the same as the instance name, e.g. tayLyrics or radiohead), and keep all the defaults

     iii.
-Enter the name of the app, e.g. "tayLyrics"
+Select the corresponding instance

     iv.
-Select record type A

-    v.
-Add the instance's public DNS (without the port, e.g. 100.28.99.46) as the value
+Change "Ports for the selected instances" to be 8501 (it is 80 by default), and Include as pending below, then Register pending targets

-6. Set up load balancer to direct HTTPS traffic
+6. Modify load balancer settings

     i.
-From the console, go to Target Groups > Create Target Group
+Go to EC2 > Load Balancers > tayLyrics

     ii.
-Change the port to 8501 (default is 80)
+For both HTTP and HTTPS, select them and then Add rule > Add condition (if Host Header is <instance_name>.lyriguessr.xyz) > Forward to correpsonding target group

+7. Deploy to custom domain

+    i.
+Go to Route 53 > Hosted zones > lyriguessr.xyz

+    ii.
+Create record > Set Record name to the instance name > Select CNAME > Set the value to "tayLyrics-922305429.us-east-1.elb.amazonaws.com." - this is the public DNS of the load balancer > Create records

     iii.
-Click Next, then select the correct instance as a target, and Create Target Group

-    iv.
-Go to EC2 > Load Balancers > tayLyrics

-    v.
-Add a rule to both HTTPS:443 and HTTP:80 - choose condition "Host Header" and set the host header to "<app_name>.lyriguessr.xyz"

-    vi.
-Log in to Namecheap and go to Advanced DNS - create a new CNAME record with "<app_name>" as the host, and "tayLyrics-922305429.us-east-1.elb.amazonaws.com." as the value

-    vii.
-Use [WhatsMyDNS](https://www.whatsmydns.net/) to keep track of the DNS propagation
+Check the link https://<instance_name>.lyriguessr.xyz - if it works we are all set!
+Else, it could be that DNS propagation is taking awhile, so use [WhatsMyDNS](https://www.whatsmydns.net/) to keep track of the DNS propagation